marcosrachid/java8_oca_study/README.md

 java identifiers are used in classes, methods and variables and its rule is ([A-Za-z]|_|$)+(([A-Za-z]|[0-9]|_|$)*.
 Identifier cannot take keywords.

+The main methods will be only identified in public classes.

+methods must have its data type before the name, the other modifiers has no order.

 Java is pass-by-value, which means methods cannot change value from passed arguments, only the Object state.

 A byte/short/int/long instance variable is always initialized with 0 value.